Point Vernon suburb profile

 Point Vernon demographics

 Point Vernon, located in the coastal region of Queensland, is a serene suburb known for its picturesque views and relaxed lifestyle.
-With a population of 5,718, it offers a peaceful retreat away from the hustle and bustle of city life.
-The median age of 52 indicates a mature community, with many residents likely enjoying the tranquility and natural beauty that the area provides.
-This makes Point Vernon an attractive destination for retirees and those seeking a slower pace of life.
+With a population of 5,718, it offers a peaceful environment that attracts retirees and families alike.
+The median age of 52 indicates a mature community, with many residents enjoying the tranquility and natural beauty of the area.
+The suburb's proximity to Hervey Bay provides residents with access to essential amenities while maintaining a quiet, coastal charm.

 Point Vernon infrastructure, key developments and investment opportunities